stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_revisionbarscolor/_index.md

 ## RevisionOptions.get_RevisionBarsColor method

 Allows to specify the color to be used for side bars that identify document lines containing revised information.
-Default value is Red.
+Default value is **Red**.